MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 To map an operation that does not clearly match a CRUD action, we can:

 * Map a state to a field.
 For example, a field called `status` for a music player which accepts a number of possible options, or a field called `activated` of type boolean.
 * Create a new resource.
 This resource will map an action into it.
 For example, GitHub defined an [embedded resource in gists][GitHub embedded resources to star gists] (a form of shareable snippets of code) to _star_ or _unstar_ them, as in `PUT|DELETE /gists/:gist_id/start`.
+[Paypal allows to authorize a payment][Paypal embedded resources to authorize payments] creating a resource of type `authorize` in an order: `PUT /v2/checkout/orders/5O190127TN364715T/authorize`.
 * Create a resource of type _controller_.
 For example, to merge two resources.

 ### Error messages and error responses